 "But sir, the prophecy?" she asked quickly, obviously confused.

 "Miss Granger, do you honestly believe that all of the prophecies that lie in that hall come true?
 Or for that matter, are accurate?
 Certainly not," he said kindly.

 Hermione began to realize what the task would be.
 She would have to go back in time.
 To what moment, she was not sure, but she knew she would be going.

 "Please, sir?
-So am I right to assume you are sending me back to prevent Peter Pettigrew from becoming the Potter's secret keeper?" she asked him.
+So am I right to assume you are sending me back in time, to alter the past?" she asked him.

 Dumbledore smiled at the girl, his blue eyes twinkling.